CSU Music Education Masters students recognized for their Kodály method work

 Jenö Ádám, a Hungarian music educator, composer, and conductor, was a pupil and early colleague of Kodály.
 The Jenö Ádám Scholarship provides partial funding to O.A.K.E. members with Level I certification toward further study at OAKE-endorsed Kodály certification programs in the United States and Hungary.

 After the scholarship award, Hartman was invited by the O.A.K.E. quarterly publication, the Kodály Envoy, to write a scholarship reflection.
-The scholarship and the reflection were both an honor, Hartman said.
-“Receiving this award means a lot to me as an educator.
+Hartman said that the scholarship and the reflection were both an honor.
+"Receiving this award means a lot to me as an educator.
 Jenö Ádám worked alongside Zoltán Kodály to design the curriculum for the first Hungarian singing primary schools.
-Their aim was to provide the best experience for the students, which is a goal that I share,” said Hartman.
-The Kodály levels that CSU offers have changed his classroom for the better, Hartman noted.
-“I am thankful that O.A.K.E. recognized my desire to provide the best for my students and that they were able to support me financially in that endeavor,” said Hartman.
+They aimed to provide the best experience for the students, which is a goal that I share," said Hartman.
+Hartman noted that the Kodály levels that CSU offers have improved his classroom.
+"I am thankful that O.A.K.E. recognized my desire to provide the best for my students and that they were able to support me financially in that endeavor," said Hartman.

-Hartman developed The Silent Drum Circle as a lesson plan that served two primary needs: to save his voice, and to capture the attention of a particularly talkative class.
+Hartman developed The Silent Drum Circle as a lesson plan that served two primary needs: to save his voice and to capture the attention of a particularly talkative class.
 Through The Silent Drum Circle, the class is led in a drumming activity without spoken directions.
-From set up to tear down, the teacher mimes the important information and sequences the events so that the class is crystal clear on what is expected.
-It involves teamwork elements, class communication, as well as purposeful sequencing of musical goals.
+From set up to tear down, the teacher mimes the vital information and sequences the events so that the class is clear on what is expected.
+It involves teamwork elements, class communication, and purposeful sequencing of musical goals.
 It includes full group drumming, highlighting sections within the group, and lots of non-verbal communication.

 "When you eliminate the teacher-talk-time, it is amazing how much drumming the kids actually get through," Hartman said.
 "I can imagine that the idea of leading a class without speaking, including addressing behaviors, might be uncomfortable for teachers.
 I hope this session will open them up to the possibilities of zero teacher-talk-time."

-“I now know exactly where my students are going and how to get them there.
-I am very much empowered to deliver the best that I can to my students and to my community,” Hartman said,
+"I now know exactly where my students are going and how to get them there.
+I am empowered to deliver the best I can to my students and my community," Hartman said.

 Leah Mathe

-The elementary music teachers from Mathe’s district meet on a monthly basis to discuss district-wide music events and different teaching methods.
+The elementary music teachers from Mathe's district meet every month to discuss district-wide music events and different teaching methods.
 Mathe had the opportunity to lead the professional development portion of the meeting.
 She demonstrated the "Prepare, Present, and Practice" examples for Kodály-based melodic concepts in grades K-2.

 "It was a wonderful opportunity to share what I have learned at CSU.
 I have gained a lot of skills from my colleagues and was honored to pay it forward," Mathe said.